 Paragraph I. Jurisdiction of superior courts.
 The superior courts shall have jurisdiction in all cases, except as otherwise provided in this Constitution.
-They shall have exclusive jurisdiction over trials in felony cases, except in the case of juvenile offenders as provided by law; in cases respecting title to land; in divorce cases; and in equity cases.
+They shall have exclusive jurisdiction over trials in felony cases, except in the case of juvenile offenders as provided by law; in cases respecting title to land; and in divorce cases.
+They shall have concurrent jurisdiction with the state-wide business court in equity cases.
+A superior court by agreement of the parties may order removal of a case to the state-wide business court as provided by law.
 The superior courts shall have such appellate jurisdiction, either alone or by circuit or district, as may be provided by law.